hamidgholami/accp-cheatsheet/README.md

 ### AWS Personal Health Dashboard
 - It provides **alerts** and **remediation** *guidance* when AWS is experiencing events that may *impact* you.

+### AWS X-Ray
+- It is a service that helps developers **analyze** and **debug** distributed applications.
+- It understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.

 ### AWS TCO Calculator
 - It can be used to **compare** the *cost of running* your applications in an *on-premises* or colocation environment to *AWS*.